t-haehnel/VFTModels/README.md

 Verbal Fluency Task Analysis Tool using traditional rule-based, list-based and a novel **semantic relatedness method**.

-This Github repository contains the code of the publication **Hähnel et al 2023 (forthcoming/in press, DOI: 10.2196/46021)**.
+This Github repository contains the code of the publication **Hähnel et al 2023 (DOI: 10.2196/46021)**.
 Please refer to this publication for further details.

 When using this software, please cite the work as:

-**Hähnel T, Feige T, Kunze J, Epler A, Frank A, Bendig J, Schnalke N, Wolz M, Themann P, Falkenburger B
-Automatic Cluster Analysis using a Semantic Relatedness Model for the Phonematic and Semantic Verbal Fluency Task in Parkinson's Disease: Results from a Prospective Multicenter Study
+**Hähnel T, Feige T, Kunze J, Epler A, Frank A, Bendig J, Schnalke N, Wolz M, Themann P, Falkenburger B A Semantic Relatedness Model for the Automatic Cluster Analysis of Phonematic and Semantic Verbal Fluency Tasks Performed by People With Parkinson Disease: Prospective Multicenter Study.
+JMIR Neurotech 2023;2:e46021. doi: 10.2196/46021**
-JMIR Neurotechnology.
-08/06/2023:46021 (forthcoming/in press)**

 The code of this repository should allow you to:
 1. train a Semantic Relatedness Model using a Wikipedia Corpus